gempy-project/gempy/README.md

 2) Install Anaconda3 2019.03 with Python 3.7 (this is the last release).

+2) Install Conda (recommended latest miniconda)
+    - Install in you user
+    - Add conda to the main path
+    - Add conda enviroment:
+        - `conda create --name gempy`
+        - `conda init powershell`
+        -  As admin `Set-ExecutionPolicy RemoteSigned`
+    - After this stage we should have a new empty environment attached to a user

 3) Install Theano and associated packages from the Anaconda prompt as administrator, and finally install GemPy 2.0:

     - conda update --all
     - conda install libpython
     - conda install m2w64-toolchain
     - conda install git
-- conda install pygpu
+    - conda install -c conda-forge pygpu
     - pip install theano==1.0.4
     - pip install gempy

+4) Set up Jupyter to work properly with conda environments:
+    - conda install Jupyter
+    - conda install nb_conda_kernels
+    - pip install jupyter-conda

 Note that: